 Again, this is a device that already exists and is used by many PS4 owners already.
-It will likely be included in the box with the PlayStation VR helmet, but is also fairly inexpensive at around £40.
+It will likely be included in the box with some PlayStation VR bundles at specific retailers, but is also fairly inexpensive at around £40.
 It can also be used for other PS4 games and functions outside of VR and comes with a built-in microphone for voice-control and in-game chat.

 There are plenty of third-party accessories already available for it too, which help mount it in a wall, top of a TV or serve as a desktop stand.

 During E3 2016, Sony announced an accessory as part of the Farpoint game announcement that gives PS VR players the chance to be even more immersed in first-person shooters than ever before.
 It puts a gun in their hands.